German foreign spying law tested at top court | DW | 14.01.2020

 The Constitutional Court on Tuesday began hearing a case brought by journalists against Germany's foreign intelligence service, the Bundesnachrichtendienst (BND).

 The plaintiffs argue that mass BND surveillance abroad endangers the rights of citizens and journalists.
-The complainants are led by Germany's GFF civil rights association and include Reporters Without Borders, six foreign journalists and a human rights lawyer.
+The complainant is led by Germany's GFF civil rights association and include Reporters Without Borders, six foreign journalists and a human rights lawyer.

-Following a law change in January 2017, the BND has powers to collect and evaluate information about foreigners abroad, without the agency having to have legal justification.
+Following a law change, effective from January 2017, the BND has powers to collect and evaluate information about foreigners abroad, without the agency having to have legal justification.

 BND chief Bruno Kahl in pre-hearing remarks said the so-called "groundless" scanning had become an "indispensible component" of his agency's work.